New Mom, New Wrinkles?

 Water

 Drink a lot of water.
 This is always important, but even more so if you breastfeed.
-Your baby might drink as much as one liter of milk a day.
-If you don't drink that extra liter of liquid you'll get tired, get a head ache, get even drier skin and your stomach won't work all too well either.
+Your baby might drink as much as one liter (more than 4 cups) of breast milk a day.
+If you don’t drink that extra liquid you’ll get tired, get a headache, get even drier skin and your stomach won’t work all that well either.

 Peel those wrinkles away

-A ordinary peeling doesn't actually take away wrinkles unless you make a real chemical peeling with the help from a skin therapist.
-Still even a simple home peelinghome peeling makes your skin look much better and less dry.
-And less dry means less dry wrinkles...
+An ordinary peeling doesn’t actually take away wrinkles unless you make a real chemical peeling with the help from a skin therapist.
+Still even a simple a good home peeling, like this one (link to Amazon) makes your skin look much better and less dry.
+And less dry means less dry wrinkles…

 See a skin therapist